Automattic/newspack-post-image-downloader/README.md

 E.g.2. or if a scaled image https://www.mysite.com/wp-content/uploads/2025/01/img-kitten-scaled.jpg is used, the command will try and import the non-scaled image https://www.mysite.com/wp-content/uploads/2025/01/img-kitten.jpg , and still seamlessly download and use the scaled version in post_content.

 See more about image sizes in [WordPress docs](https://make.wordpress.org/core/2019/10/09/introducing-handling-of-big-images-in-wordpress-5-3/).

+### -- non-image file downloading

+To download non-image files, a mandatory `--extensions` needs to be provided with specific extensions to download, e.g. `--extensions=pdf,docx,xlsx,pptx`.

 ### -- parallel downloading